 Guiding light in any warehouse

-We designed an easy-to-use mobile tool used by warehouse workers to locate and organize goods via RFID tags.
+We designed an easy-to-use mobile tool used by warehouse workers to locate and organize goods via NFC tags.
 It is distributed as a part of SaaS for Checkpoint Systems clients.

 Research and sketching